yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

 I made these assumptions without proper analysis of the situation.
 I don't know whether Twitter will be happy to see millions of requests every hour coming from our server or not.
 Maybe it will ban us; I don't know.
 I don't have to evaluate this and find an exact answer.
-I just made an **assumption** and documented it.
+I just made an _assumption_ and documented it.

-{% quote I just make an assumption and call it a day %}
+{% quote I just make an assumption and call it a day. %}

 Will it be enough to have Lucene only, without any additional data persistence layer?
 I don't know, but I _hope_ so.
 I don't have time to do a detailed